Auckland PSITM Institute

 Dr. Andres, the clinical director of the National Institute on Aging, reports the results of extensive studies: the longest life expectancy exists for people who are 24% to 37% "overweight" by present standards (as defined by doctor’s charts).
 Most other studies have been based on actuarial statistics that are not normed against the general population.

-Dr. George Mann of the National Heart and Lung Institute states that caloric restriction is not a useful treatment for chronic diseases, and fat per se has not been proved to cause hypertension, cancer or heart disease (most fat people with these diseases have other influences on their health that are not controlled for in typical studies: high stress, middle-age, and smoking).
+Dr. George Mann of the National Heart and Lung Institute states that caloric restriction is not a useful treatment for chronic diseases, and fat per se has not been proved to cause hypertension, cancer or heart disease (most fat people with these diseases have other influences on their health that are not controlled for in typical studies: high stress, physical inactivity, middle-age, and smoking).
 He sites a cross-cultural study that controlled for stress caused by the social stigma of being fat showed that very obese people in cultures where fatness is admired have lower incidence of high blood pressure and heart disease...).

 Who Gains from Our Thin Obsession?